“Be careful that what you

 “Yeah, got it,” I replied, entering Denise’s space all the more advisedly, almost as if singlehandledly approaching a petty crime scene, cold and empty handed.

 “I hear you.”
 Closing the bedroom door behind me, I met with early evening darkness.
 But a flip of the overhead light switch, and Denise’s room afforded fallback breathing space beyond the call.
 Hers was essentially Regina’s room minus the Hindu bangles and swag, her decor leaving old cabinetry, woodwork and cinderblocks to their own devices, with a simple foam pad instead of a foot-high futon.
-Except for her digital clock radio atop a rickety dresser, she looked to have left the rest of her space to the imagination—save for a framed photo signed by that guy named Warren, lying as it was face down.
+Except for her digital clock radio atop a rickety dresser, she looked to have left the rest of her space to the imagination—save for a framed photo signed by that guy named Warren I overturned, lying as it was face down.

 A flash skim of Denise’s note found her apologizing for the sudden departure, otherwise welcoming me to San Francisco, with her intuitive vision that I would synergize instantly, and that Melissa would join me just as fast.
 Oh, and that her roommate could be spiritually demonstrative, and seriously sensitive about it.